haustin71/2022-2023-Engineering-Notebook/README.md

 ## Hello_CircuitPython

 ### Description & Code
-We had to make the Neopixel on the metro board change colors.
+I was tasked with making the Neopixel on the adafruit metro board change colors.

-Here's how you make code look like code:

 ```python
 import board